-The consent of the parent(s) or person with Parental Responsibility must be obtained and consent form signed.
+The consent of the parent(s) or person with Parental Responsibility must be obtained in writing.
 This should be used to provide the following information:

 If it is a group day trip or holiday, the social worker must be satisfied that adequate health and safety precautions are taken.

-Children must not be taken on holiday during term time unless there are exceptional circumstances that would be approved by the social worker's Manager for the child and the Head of School.
+Children must not be taken on holiday during term time unless there are exceptional circumstances that would be approved by the social worker's Manager and the Head of School.
 Requests must be made in writing.